frankenbeanies/mcjailcensus/README.md

 ###Running Tools###

+***All scripts must be installed as in the repo in order to work!
+I take no liability for damages caused by running scripts***

 There is a single script file that will find the pdf, download it, convert it, scrub it, process it, and then push it to a json file